apblair/CellLayers/README.md

 Cell Layers is an interactive Sankey tool for the quantitative investigation of gene expression, coexpression, biological processes, and cluster integrity across clustering resolutions.

 ## Installation
-Cell Layers may be installed via pip after pulling the repo.
+The CellLayers Python module can be installed via pip after cloning the repository.
+Please note, the Python module requires the cluster metric and enrichment data to be generated independently or via our R library SetupCellLayers.

 ```bash
 $ git clone git@github.com:apblair/CellLayers.git